 Python pandas Techniques for Aligning Asynchronous Sensor Data in SPC Automation

-Aligning asynchronous sensor data represents a foundational bottleneck in modern SPC automation.
+Aligning asynchronous sensor data is a foundational bottleneck in modern SPC automation.
 Manufacturing lines rarely operate on synchronized clocks.
-A programmable logic controller (PLC) may stream torque readings at 10 Hz, a vision inspection system triggers event-driven pass/fail flags at irregular intervals, and an MES logs batch metadata only at station handoffs.
-When these streams are naively concatenated or joined on exact timestamps, control charts fracture, capability indices (Cp/Cpk) become artificially deflated, and false out-of-control signals trigger unnecessary line stops.
+A PLC may stream torque readings at 10 Hz, a vision inspection system triggers event-driven pass/fail flags at irregular intervals, and an MES logs batch metadata only at station handoffs.
+When these streams are naively concatenated or joined on exact timestamps, control charts fracture, capability indices become deflated, and false out-of-control signals trigger unnecessary line stops.
 The resolution requires deterministic alignment strategies that preserve process physics while satisfying the independence and stationarity assumptions required for statistical analysis.

 Deterministic Alignment with pd.merge_asof